The History of the Casio G-Shock Watch

-The G-Shock would quickly gain a reputation as the world’s toughest watch, featuring a protective case and an extreme level of shock resistance and toughness that had never been seen before.
-It also featured 200-meter water resistance, a ten year battery, and had the digital functions that remain integral to all G-Shock watches today: stopwatch, countdown timer, 12/24 hour mode, alarm, and light.
-It didn’t become the worldwide sensation it currently is overnight, but the tough G-Shock sport watch filled an untapped niche and continued to grow in popularity and reputation.
-The DW-5000C would evolve into the DW-5600 in 1987 and live on spiritually as the various 5600 models that are still produced today.
-The original DW-5000 was also reissued in limited editions for the G-Shock 25th and 30th anniversaries.
+The G-Shock would gain a reputation as the world’s toughest watch, featuring a protective case and an extreme level of shock resistance that had never been seen before.
+It also featured 200-meter water resistance, a 10-year battery, and had the digital functions that remain an integral part of G-Shock watches today: stopwatch, countdown timer, 12/24 hour mode, alarm, and light.
+Though the G-Shock watch served an untapped niche, initial sales in Japan were sluggish and there was concern about it being discontinued.
+In 1984, Casio released the G-Shock DW-5200 which was featured in a widely-seen American commercial, with the watch serving as a replacement for a hockey puck and being hit with hockey stick.
+The DW-5200 sold well in America, especially with athletes like skateboarders and surfers, and the “Hero” model was credited with popularizing and saving the brand.
+The DW-5000 would eventually evolve into the DW-5600C in 1987 and live on as the various “square” 5000-5600 models that are still popular today.

 The First G-Shock Commercial:

 With the success of the 5000 line, Casio did not rest on its laurels and continued to innovate, consistently introducing new G-Shock models and features at a rapid pace over the years.

 In 1989, the first analog G-Shock AW-500 was launched.
 1992 saw the first sensor-equipped watch: the DW-6100 with a thermometer.
 1993 saw the introduction of the Frogman DW-6300, an oversized, asymmetrical diving watch.
 The Frogman was the first G-Shock to be an ISO-certified 200-meter dive watch and would become one of the most prominent lines in G-Shock history, as well as a collector’s favorite.